nvim-telescope/telescope-file-browser.nvim/README.md

 **The project is currently unstable.
 Please see [roadmap](https://github.com/nvim-telescope/telescope-file-browser.nvim/issues/3) to keep informed with the status of the project.**

-**telescope-file-browser requires nvim 0.6 (`vim.ui.{input, select}`)**.
-Neovim nightly is supposedly released before the file-browser will be deprecated from telescope-core.
-For more info, see [here](https://neovim.discourse.group/t/neovim-0-6-stabilization-period-begins-today-10-31-2021/1329).

 # Demo

 The demo shows multi-selecting files across various folders and then moving them to the lastly entered directory.